Coal Porters: Personnel

 Sid Griffin was a founding member of The Long Ryders and is the author of Shelter From The Storm: Bob Dylan's Rolling Thunder Years; Million Dollar Bash: Bob Dylan, The Band and The Basement Tapes; co-author of Bluegrass Guitar: Know the Players, Play the Music; and Gram Parsons – A Music Biography.
 He has contributed reviews and feature articles to Mojo, Q, The Guardian and appears every six weeks on BBC Radio 2 to discuss cultural changes on the Mark Radcliffe-Stuart Maconie Show.

 Neil Robert Herd, in addition to his career as a musician, has performed as a comedian.
 He has also promoted many British comedy, film and music festivals.

 Kerenza Peacock has played fiddle with Adele on her recorded hits and also performed with Seasick Steve and Paul Weller.

 Andrew Stafford played bass and adds vocals.

 Paul Fitzgerald is something of a banjo legend in his native Kent.

+This lineup came together again in fall 2025 for a nine-date reunion tour, playing mostly sold-out shows in Ashford, Birmingham, Newcastle, Edinburgh, Filey, Hastings, London, Pocklington and Beccles.
+Griffin celebrated his 70th birthday at the London performance, where he was joined on stage by Billy Bragg, Jon House from the theatrical production Wilko, and several former members of the band.